CP-conserving SO(3) parameterization of the neutrino mixing matrix: Conclusions and outlook

 \item The fixed $\delta_{\rm{CP}}=180^\circ$ prediction eliminates CP violation in the lepton sector, which could have implications for a wide variety of leptogenesis scenarios.
 For example, with hierarchical right-handed neutrinos, the lepton asymmetry vanishes for vanilla leptogenesis.
 Flavor effects and other non-standard effects can lead to successful leptogenesis~\cite{Davidson:2008bu, Drewes:2016jae, Dev:2017wwc}. \end{enumerate} The connection between spatial rotations and flavor mixing may suggest a deeper understanding of the leptonic flavor puzzle.
-The SO(3) hypothesis presented here for neutrino mixing could serve as a boundary condition for bottom-down approaches such as grand unified theories or family symmetry broken down to discrete flavor symmetries.
+Although we do not advocate SO(3) as a fundamental flavor symmetry, the fact that current neutrino mixing data can be accurately described by a single SO(3) rotation is intriguing.
+This geometric structure might serve as an interesting boundary condition for future model building.
 Finally, as conjectured by one of the authors of the present work in \cite{duda2021}, neutrinos can be viewed as some spatial field rotations (topological solitons), and it is also worth exploring at a deeper level the connection between SO(3) neutrino flavour mixings and the description of neutrinos as topological objects (work in progress).